dhis2/dhis-support-commons/README.md

 ## Downloads

-You can find downloads on the <a href="https://github.com/dhis2/dhis2-support-commons/releases">release page</a>.
+Find downloads on the <a href="https://github.com/dhis2/dhis2-support-commons/releases">release page</a>.